corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

    = help: only type `Button` implements `Widget`; consider using it directly instead.
 ```

-That might sound pretty confusing in the beginning.
+That's a really good error message, but it might still sound pretty confusing in the beginning.

-- What does "not dyn compatible" even mean?
+- What does "not dyn compatible" mean?
-- Shouldn't the `dyn` part take care of that?
+- Shouldn't the `dyn` part take care of it?
-- What's a vtable, and why does the trait need to "allow building" one?
+- What's a "vtable", and why does the trait need to "allow building" one?
 - What does it have to do with `Self`?

-You've just encountered **dyn compatibility**.
+You've just unlocked **dyn compatibility** problems.

 ## What's going on?

 When you use `&dyn Trait`, Rust creates a **trait object**.
 Trait objects use **dynamic dispatch** to call methods at runtime.
-Dynamic dispatch means that the exact method to call is determined at runtime based on the actual type of the object.
+Dynamic dispatch just means that the exact method to call is determined at runtime based on the actual type of the object.

 However, for dynamic dispatch to work, you must follow certain rules.